• Skip to primary navigation

 Sea bass, on the other hand, has a heartier flavor and a slightly chewy texture.

-That said, both fish are relatively mild in taste, making them versatile options for various recipes.
+Still, both fish are relatively mild in taste, making them versatile options for various recipes.

-When it comes to cooking, red snapper is best treated with a gentle touch, while sea bass can stand up to heartier methods like grilling or braising.
+Red snapper is best treated with a gentle touch, while sea bass can stand up to heartier methods like grilling or braising.

 As a general rule, any recipe that calls for red snapper can be easily adapted to use sea bass instead.